microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/serviceprincipal-addkey.md

 # servicePrincipal: addKey

 Adds a key credential to a [servicePrincipal](../resources/serviceprincipal.md).
-This method along with [removeKey](serviceprincipal-removekey.md) can be used by a servicePrincipal to programmatically rotate it's expiring keys without a user's context.
+This method along with [removeKey](serviceprincipal-removekey.md) can be used by a servicePrincipal to automate rolling its expiring keys.

 > [!Note]
 > [Create servicePrincipal](../api/serviceprincipal-post-serviceprincipals.md) and
 [Update servicePrincipal](../api/serviceprincipal-update.md) operations can continue to be used to add and update key credentials for any servicePrincipal with or without a user's context.

 As part of the request validation for this method, a proof of possession of an existing key is verified before the action can be performed.
-The proof is represented by a self-signed JWT token.
-The requesting servicePrincipal needs to generate a self-signed JWT token with the following requirements.

-Required claims:

-- aud - Audience needs to be `00000002-0000-0000-c000-000000000000` (i.e. AAD Graph).
-- iss - Issuer needs to be the __id__ (i.e. Object ID) of the servicePrincipal that is making the call..
-- nbf - not before time
-- exp - expiration time should be "nbf" + 10 mins.

-The token signing key is the private key of one of the servicePrincipal existing certificates.

-The certificate to be added needs to meet the following criteria to be valid:

-- Its public key is part of servicePrincipal keys with `AsymmetricX509Cert` type with `Verify` usage (or) `X509CertAndPassword` type with `Sign` usage.
-- Its public key has not yet expired.

-servicePrincipals that don’t have any existing valid certificates (i.e.: no certificates have been added yet, or all certificates have expired), won’t be able to use this service action and separate process will be needed to perform an update instead.
+ServicePrincipals that don’t have any existing valid certificates (i.e.: no certificates have been added yet, or all certificates have expired), won’t be able to use this service action and separate process will be needed to perform an update instead.

-The token lifespan should not exceed 10 minutes.
-Where token lifespan is the difference between EXP and NBF claims.

-> [!Note]
-> The [sample](#Sample-to-generate-proof-token) provided at the end of this document can be used to generate the proof token.

 ## Permissions

 None.
-A servicePrincipal does not need any specific permission to rotate it's own keys.
+A servicePrincipal does not need any specific permission to roll it's own keys.

 ## HTTP request